sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 );
 ```

 As you can see, flotr2 expects at least two parameters.
 The first is the element in our <span class="smcp">HTML</span> document in which we want the chart placed, and the second is the data for the chart.
 The data takes the form of an array.
 In general, flotr2 can draw multiple series on the same chart, so that array might have multiple objects.
-In our case, however, we're only charting one series, so the array has a single object.
-That object identifies the data itself, and it tells flotr2 not to show lines but to show points instead.
+In our case, however, we're charting only one series, so the array has a single object.
+That object identifies the data itself, and it tells flotr2 to show points instead of lines.

 Figure NEXTFIGURENUMBER shows our result.
-Notice how the points are pressed right up the edges of the chart.
+Notice how the points are pressed right up against the edges of the chart.

 <figure>
 <div id='scatter-chart1' style='width:600px;height:400px;'></div>